 This might be subjective, but I wouldn’t call the single-stack mag a compromise.
 I’ve found the combination of the overall reduced stack weight and the lengthier sight radius to be optimal for handgun maneuverability.
 You’re more likely to grab this single-stack sidearm effortlessly from the waistband if you’re caught up in a crossfire.

 Before Glock G48, there have been some releases of concealed carry handguns for home protection, like the M&P 9 Shield, which could crush the Glock 19’s reputation.
+Check out another such praised hangun in our HK VP9 review.
 However, it didn’t take long for the Austrian weapons manufacturer to release a sidearm that would redefine how a compact handgun should be.

 Glock 48 Specs